Mythological

 is believed to be a furious beast from ancient Babylonia.

-directly from the snakes that grow on Medusa's head.
-Medusa Heads are tricky
+blights are spawned directly from the snakes that grow on Medusa's head.
+Medusa

-because they're small targets and they continue to pour in in endless streams.
+Heads are tricky because they're small targets and they continue to pour in

-Their pattern is to wavily fly through the air to make climbing and platform-jumping
+in endless streams.
+Their pattern is to wavily fly through the air to make

-capable of inflicting a stone state upon you.
+and they're capable of inflicting a stone state upon the hero.

 These fierce